keenlabs/Keen-Docs/source/api/getting_started.rst

 * :ref:`Authenticate the API requests you make <authentication>`
 * :ref:`Insert a single event at a time <single_event_insert>`
-* :ref:`Get the names of keys and the types of their values for the events you’ve already stored <collection_schema>`
+* :ref:`Get the names of properties and the types of their values for the events you’ve already stored <collection_schema>`
 * :ref:`Create an extraction request <create_extraction>`
 * :ref:`Get the results of that extraction <get_extraction>`
 * :ref:`Count the number of times an event has occurred <count>`